wsherre/Will_Sherrer_Projects/README.md

 this repo contains the bigger projects that I have worked on individually and in teams.

 # Education
-Masters in Computer Science at Clemson - Decemeber, 2022
+Masters in Computer Science at Clemson University - Decemeber, 2022
 Emphasis: Networking, Systems, CyberSecurity
 Depth: Data Science, Software Engineering

+BS - Computer Science at Clemson University - December 2021
+Minor: Cybersecurity

 # Languages
 ### Experience with